quickwit-oss/tantivy-cli/README.md

 We want the title and the body to be tokenized and indexed.
 We also want to add the term frequency and term positions to our index.
-(To be honest, phrase queries are not yet implemented in tantivy, so the positions won't be really useful in this tutorial.)

 Running `tantivy new` will start a wizard that will help you define the schema of the new index.